 Homelessness in this affluent society is hardly a new phenomenon.
 What is new is the emergence of these encampments in city centers and at highway intersections, where their high visibility and persistence painfully signal, any way you look at it, a broken social contract.

-I live on Hillegass Avenue, which begins (or ends) just south of People’s Park.
-The park rose some 50 years ago on a muddy, debris-strewn space where the University, using eminent domain, had levelled old housing and left it with a parking lot and a stalled plan for new dorms.
-In 1971, having just settled on Hillegass, we were soon breaking up asphalt in People’s Park to plant trees, and marching against Nixon’s mining of harbors in Cambodia.
-When not protesting the war, we joined Berkeley’s new architectural preservation group, too late to save the houses demolished on Block 1875, People’s Park.
-We had no problem reconciling our protests for and against the Establishment: we oozed righteousness on both counts.
+In 1971, having barely moved house, we went with friends to break up some asphalt in People’s Park to plant trees.
+Shortly thereafter, we marched against Nixon’s mining of harbors in Cambodia.
+We were recruited into Berkeley’s new architectural preservation group, too late to save the houses demolished on Block 1875, People’s Park.
+Of course we had no problem reconciling our protests for and against the Establishment: we oozed righteousness on both counts.
 I ascended to president of the Berkeley neighborhoods’ coalition, my husband led the preservationists.

-Many of the demolished homes in People’s Park had been re-purposed as rooming houses, and when our kids emigrated to points east, we rented rooms to students.
+Many of the demolished family homes in People’s Park had been re-purposed as rooming houses, and when our kids eventually emigrated to points east, we rented rooms to students.
 The university was receiving ever less funding from the state, and was forced to raise ever higher tuition from ever more students.
-All kinds of housing were scarce by the 1980s, no little thanks to the NIMBY concerns of neighborhood groups and preservationists like us.
+All kinds of housing was already scarce by the 1980s, no little thanks to the continuing NIMBY concerns of neighborhood groups and preservationists like us.
 The median home price in Berkeley had bloated 300 percent in less than a decade.
-The twenty-five houses demolished for People’s Park would today, if not next week, be worth upwards of $50 million and could have housed hundreds of students.
+The twenty-five houses on Block 1875, People’s Park, would today be worth upwards of $50 million and could have housed hundreds of students.